Documentation of a transdisciplinary seminar to localize SDG monitoring at neighborhood level.

-On the way to more sustainability, the United Nations have adopted 17 global goals for sustainable development (SDG), which are to be implemented by cities and communities at the local level.
-In order to determine the extent to which cities are fulfilling these goals (and what tasks are still awaiting them), the Sustainable Development Goals are supplemented by a system of indicators intended to evaluate the implementation process.
+On the way to more sustainability, the United Nations have adopted 17 global goals for sustainable development, which are to be implemented by cities and communities at the local level.
+In order to determine the extent to which cities are fulfilling these goals (and what tasks are still awaiting them), the Sustainable Development Goals (SDGs) are supplemented by a system of targets and indicators intended to monitor and evaluate the implementation process.

 - How could qualitative aspects be integrated into the SDG assessment and its indicator system?